qPCR4vir/VisualOliDeg/README.md

 and are exported or imported from the workbook as needed.
 This can lead to inconsistencies - that is why it is best to simply donwload the workbook from the Release tab.

+Problems?
+Suggestions?
+Open an "Issue" at https://github.com/qPCR4vir/VisualOliDeg/issues/new
+		or directly write to the author.

 If you use it, please cite:
 Ariel Vina-Rodriguez, Konrad Sachse, Ute Ziegler, Serafeim C. Chaintoutis, Markus Keller, Martin Eiden and Martin H. Groschup.
 2016.
 "Detection, quantification and identification of flaviviruses by real time RT-PCR and DNA microarray developed with VisualOligoDeg".